lacchain/david19-taskforce/Smart Contract Documentation.md

 **Location**
 ```
 struct Location{
-        bytes32 ubigeo;
+        string ubigeo;
         uint16 zipCode;
 }
 ```
 This struct is used to register a citizen location
-* ubigeo: This field is composed for 3 parts.
-First part with 3 bytes for country.
-Using [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) to describe with 3 letters the country.
-The next 4 bytes to describe the code of the city and rest of bytes to describe a neighborhood.
+* ubigeo: This field is composed for 4 parts.
+First part for country, using [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) to describe with 3 letters the country.
+Second part to describe the state of the country.
+Third part to describe the city of the state and the last part to describe a neighborhood.
+All parts separated by ':'.

-    For example to describe the neighborhood Lince located in Lima-Peru, it will be [PER][LIM0][LINCE00000000000000000000] = 5045524c494d304c494e43453030303030303030303030303030303030303030
+    For example to describe the neighborhood Lince located in Lima-Peru, it will be PER:LIMA:LIMA:LINCE = 0x5045524c494d304c494e43453030303030303030303030303030303030303030

 * zipcode: Field to know more precisely the location of a citizen.